Miguel Ablaza

 - TYPE

 At NVR, customers only have two channels for submitting tickets.
-I proactively proposed a mobile app that would make it more convenient for the customer to submit a problem ticket.
+I proposed a mobile app that would make it more convenient for the customer to submit a problem ticket, as well as save call center employees time on the phone.
 This was an opportunity I saw for the company to not only show my ambition and drive, but also as an advocate for the user experience.

 The Story

-Here’s a little background of the call center.
-We had 15-20 employees that would receive customer complaints/work orders through calls, field tickets, and web tickets.
-Our biggest driver was phone calls because that was the quickest and simplest way for a customer to get through.
+The call center had 15-20 employees that would receive customer complaints/work orders through calls, field tickets, and web tickets.
+Our biggest driver was phone calls because that was the easiest way for a customer to get through.
 The obvious caveat to that is the amount of calls coming into the call center, especially on busy days, would create a long que(and more angry customers).

 WRONG.
 The web service was so poorly designed that it created more calls for the call center because it had terrible UX.